Positive Polar Corp. · Research Program

 The biomimetic target requires iron held in a hydrated, phase-separated, buoyant, slowly-exchanging state.
 But the standard onboard processing chain is engineered to do the opposite: dewater, dry to high solids, and incinerate.
 Identifying whether a usable tap point exists before the dryer and incinerator is a Phase 0 question — answerable at a desk, no laboratory required.

-A staircase approach: four phases, each a decision point
+A stage-gate approach: four phases, each a decision point

 The program is explicitly designed so a well-evidenced no-go is a valid and valued outcome at every step.
 A partner can engage at a single phase.
 The cheapest and most decisive questions come first.